AnyoneButRichard/Stoctistics/README.md

 | rstocks format 	|  1.083 seconds  	|   32.08 seconds   	| 1 minutes 5 seconds 	| 16 minutes 36 seconds 	|
 | astocks format 	|  1.066 seconds  	|   33.02 seconds   	|  1 minute 4 seconds 	|  17 minutes 6 seconds 	|

-Note: 60 day periods have much larger times.
+Note: 60 day periods cost drastically more time.
 This is most likely due to limitations of the cpu.<br>
 Multithreading speeds up I/O requests which we can see with the S&P 500 Index.
 However since a large<br>
 chunk of the time was due to a **cpu bound process** (serializing the 60 day period dataframe), the cpu<br>
 was most likely overworked trying to serialize all 16 threads at once.
 A few solutions for this would<br>